bootstrap-vue/bootstrap-vue/src/components/form-date/README.md

 `<b-form-date>` uses Bootstrap's margin, padding, border, and flex utility classes, along with button (`btn-*`) classes, `input-group*` classes, and the `form-control*` (plus validation) classes.

-Custom SCSS is also employed to handle disabled and readonly styling.
+BootstrapVue's Custom SCSS/CSS is also required for proper styling of the date picker and calendar.

 ## See also